 - Not employed.
 You’re not employed; for example, you’re a full-time investor or looking after children.

 Note: Tax-deductible super contributions and other concessional contributions are subject to 15% tax within a super fund, which means that claiming a tax deduction for super contributions may not be tax effective if you pay less than 15 cents in the dollar tax on your income.
-Note that some self-employed individuals may be eligible for a refund of the contributions tax paid on super contributions for the 2012/2013 year only (for more information see SuperGuide article Super tax refund for lower-income earners to be axed).
+Note that some self-employed individuals may be eligible for a refund of the 15% contributions ta paid on super contributions for the 2012/2013 year through to the 2016/2017 year (for more information see SuperGuide article Super tax refund for lower-income earners available until 2016/2017 year).

 Copyright for this article belongs to Trish Power, and cannot be reproduced without express and specific consent.